Quick Take

 The muskellunge has few natural predators in its ecosystem, including large northern pike, lake trout, and other large fish.
 Despite their size and strength, this fish species is vulnerable to attacks from larger predators.

-While larger muskellunge can take on larger prey, such as ducks and other waterfowl, they usually prefer consuming smaller fish, including:
+While larger muskellunge can take on larger prey, such as ducks and other waterfowl, they usually prefer consuming smaller fish and animals, including:

 - Yellow perch